Architecture

 Safety and Security

-We place the highest priority on security and are committed to providing users with a safe and trustworthy environment.
-To achieve this, we’ve implemented multiple measures, including making our codebase open-source, engaging leading third-party firms for audits, and continuously improving our systems to uphold the highest standards of transparency and security.
-Below are some specific efforts we’ve undertaken:
+Security is a top priority at Morph.
+We are committed to providing users with a safe and trustworthy environment.
+To achieve this, we have implemented multiple measures, including making our codebase open-source, commissioning third-party audits, and continuously improving our systems to uphold the highest standards of transparency and protection.

 Open-Source Codebase:

-We’re proud to make our codebase publicly available, inviting scrutiny and contributions from the community.
-You can review it at the following links:
+Our codebase is publicly available, allowing review and contributions from the community.
+You can explore it here: Morph Contracts

 Sherlock Open-Source Audit Report: